 The case went before the grievance committee in August, which is when the lawsuit says UNC failed to comply with the state’s law allowing students to have lawyers present during sexual assault cases.

-Murray’s lawsuit hinges on a law passed in August 2013 that allowed lawyers to “fully participate” in student conduct cases other than academic cases.
+Murray’s lawsuit hinges on a law that allowed lawyers to “fully participate” in student conduct cases other than academic cases.

 Turner said under the former policy, he was not allowed to cross-examine the responding party or receive information directly from the grievance committee.

 “Full participation of a lawyer, if it means anything, it means lawyers are allowed to do lawyer stuff,” Turner said.
 “The quintessential lawyer stuff means questioning the opposing party.
 That’s probably the most important function of a lawyer in a hearing like this.”